 This work includes detailed maps of the region and specific parish records available for various time periods.

-Map Guides to German Parish Registers VREF 929.343 HANS
+Map Guides to German Parish Registers VREF 929.343

 Hansen, K.M., Int’l Historical Resources, Inc., various years

 The 10 volumes comprising the series enable the researcher to hone in on the specific church parishes in German speaking areas where family records can be found.
 Clear and highly detailed maps are provided making it easy to locate places named in documents and historical references.
 Areas covered by the individual volumes are as follows: v1-Hessen: v2-Baden; v3-Mecklenburg; v4-Oldenburg & Schleswig-Holstein; v5 to v8-Wurttemberg; v9and v10-Hessen-Nassau.